proglang/AlgST/README.md

 A file can be checked by giving its path as an argument; to read input from the terminal give `-` as the path.

+When the flag `--run` is given the `main` symbol will be executed and the result printed.

 Querying the typechecker is possible with the flags

 | Flag             | Description                          |